 I’m also losing long term memories and can only remember details from several very pivotal moments in my life.
 I can remember lots of things from important times in my life, but I’m missing specifics and details.
 I don’t often ask, but I need help remembering everything.
 I use the ‘note’ app on my phone every half an hour ish.

 Also, the fatigue, dexterity issues and the numbness.
 I thought these three went well hand in hand.
 I have lost feeling in my toes on my left foot and I keep getting pins and needles down the right side of my right foot.
 I often lose all feeling in my left hand.
 Sometimes I’m texting and I suddenly use the use of one of my hands completely.
 I’m also as bloody knackered as ever.
 I can’t stay awake!
 Generally, I’m just feeling pretty run down.

 Finally, my missing period drama.
-This deserves it’s own blog post and I will write that over the weekend!
+This deserves it’s own blog post!
 I basically haven’t had a period for over 200 days at the time of writing this..

 So as you can tell, I’ve had a bit of a time and a half of it lately and it seems to have worn away at my mental health.
 Thankfully, I think I’m back to feeling like myself a little more and I’m going to make sure I write once a week again going forwards.

 Thank you for bearing with me during this difficult time and I’m so grateful for every one of my lovely readers! ♡